-It is often safe for adults to take natural sleep aids and other dietary supplements under the guidance of a doctor.
-However, because many of these products have not been extensively tested, their effects may be unpredictable.
+It is often safe for healthy adults to take natural sleep aids and other dietary supplements; however, because many of these products have not been extensively tested, their effects may be unpredictable.

 Older adults should be cautious because of the potentially strong sedative effects of some sleep aids as well as the potential to interact with other medications.